 This chapter explains these various topics.

-The archiving service runs on top of two backends: the ceph object storage backend, or a shared filesystems.
+The archiving service runs on top of three backends: the S3 backend, the ceph object storage backend, or a shared filesystem.

 Ceph is an open-source storage system.
 It delivers a scalable, high-performance, resilient storage, able to aggregate the disk space from multiple linux servers.